1862 – Free Church, Kelvinside, Glasgow

 Iveagh House is now the Department of Foreign Affairs as it was donated to the Irish State by the Guinness family in 1939.

-House built for Captain O’Hara at a reported cost of £3,500 in the Dublin Builder.
+House built for Captain O’Hara at a reported cost of £3,500 according to the Dublin Builder.

 Now converted into the town library, this fine building was constructed as the Sullivan National School in 1862.
 The clocktower and a large hall were added around 1877 in the same polychomatic brick.